-Getting back into work was incredibly hard and fraught with challenges.
+Getting back to work was incredibly hard and fraught with challenges.
 After a lot of advice, I set up my return slowly and to the best of my ability at the time.

 I met my boss in a neutral location to talk about my return.
-On the morning I started I arranged for him to walk into the building with me (walking through the doors and greeting my colleagues for the first time was harder than it sounds).
+On the morning I started, I arranged for him to walk into the building with me (walking through the doors and greeting my colleagues for the first time was harder than it sounds).
 I asked him to let everyone know beforehand what had happened so they would understand.
-I also asked to work part-time as my ambition was to try and have another child.
+I also asked to work part-time as I wanted to try and have another child.

-There is no doubt that this experience has brought us closer than we could have imagined.
-Often, husbands who watch their wife birth are overwhelmed, and given our circumstances this was obviously harder.
+There’s no doubt this experience has brought us closer than we could have imagined.
+Often, husbands who watch their wives birth are overwhelmed, and given our circumstances, this was obviously harder.
 I think Harry found it hard.
 He took time off work for himself and to help me work through the grief.

 On returning to work, Harry had the same conversation issues with colleagues that I did.
 In some sense, the return to work process is harder for the father after stillbirth.
-Everyone expected Harry to return after a two to three week break—the norm when a man goes on parental leave.
+Everyone expected Harry to return after a two-to-three-week break.
 What they didn’t expect were the circumstances he was returning from.

-It’s important to recognise the father is grieving and has his own process to go through.
-Those around him should make sure that while he supports the mother he also looks after himself and finds the time to work through his own grief.
+It’s important to recognize the father is grieving and has his own process to go through.
+Those around him should make sure that while he supports the mother, he also looks after himself and finds the time to work through his own grief.
 Going through this is a journey for everyone.
-This includes grandparents, brothers, sisters and friends.
+This includes grandparents, brothers, sisters, and friends.

-After the death of Tilly, we commenced IVF treatment in the aim to get pregnant again quickly.
+After the death of Tilly, we commenced IVF treatment with the aim to get pregnant again quickly.

 Managing subsequent pregnancies was very tough, especially as I was so desperate to have another girl.
-Having to answer questions like ‘Is this your first?’ posed by strangers on an almost daily basis, was challenging.
-Also, during my third pregnancy with son Hamish I was unwell and at one point we thought we could lose another baby.
+Having to answer questions like “Is this your first?” posed by strangers on an almost daily basis, was challenging.
+Also, during my third pregnancy with my son Hamish, I was unwell and at one point we thought we could lose another baby.

 The light in my life now is incredible.
-I am so fortunate to have two healthy, happy and loving little boys.
-They provide me so much joy, and this whole experience has taught me a lot about who I am, what matters to me and my values.
+I’m so fortunate to have two healthy, happy and loving little boys.
+They provide me so much joy, and this whole experience has taught me a lot about who I am, what matters to me, and my values.